RHE/PSHE

 Implementation

-PSHE and RHE are taught through a structured programme of learning supported by the Ten Ten Life to the Full programme, alongside additional resources and experiences that support safeguarding, wellbeing and personal development.
+PSHE and RHE are taught through a structured and carefully sequenced programme of learning supported by the Ten Ten Life to the Full programme, alongside additional resources and experiences that support safeguarding, wellbeing and personal development.

 Our curriculum is organised around three key themes: